freeCodeCamp/chapter/CONTRIBUTING.md

 ** Docker Engine using `docker --version` and it should output something like _Docker version 19.03.13..._
 ** Docker Compose using `docker-compose --version` and it should output something like _docker-compose version 1.28.5..._

+Make sure `IS_DOCKER=TRUE` is set in the `.env` file in your copy's root directory.

-Run Docker Compose using `docker-compose up` and wait (this could take many minutes) for the logs show
+Run Docker Compose using `docker-compose up` and wait (this could take many minutes) for the logs show:
 > db_1      | ...
 LOG:  database system is ready to accept connections
-and
+> ...
 > client_1  | ready - started server on http://localhost:3000
-and
+> ...
 > app_1     | Listening on http://localhost:5000/graphql

 The server will automatically restart anytime you save a `.ts` or `.js` file within the `server/` directory.

 You can run any command within the container by prefixing it with `docker-compose exec app`, e.g. `docker-compose exec app npm install express`

-Initially the DB will be empty.
+Initially, the database will be empty.
 Now, to seed it with sample data, run `yarn db:reset`.

 **(Note for Existing Contributors)**
 If you (or someone else via a commit) updates `Dockerfile` or the contents of its build directory, run `docker-compose build` to get the new image.
-And then run `docker-compose up` to start the container's services.
+Then, run `docker-compose up` to start the container's services.

 ## Manual Mode